Loch Tay: Iron Age

-As well as round houses that were excavated at Croftvellich and Tombreck which the archeologists took to indicate that that settlements may have been much more densely concentrated during the Iron Age than was previously thought - people living both on the land and on the water.
+As well as round houses that were excavated at Croftvellich and Tombreck which the archeologists took to indicate that settlements may have been much more densely concentrated during the Iron Age than was previously thought, with people living both on the land and on the water.

-Early Historic
+Early historic

-The Loch appears to have been at the edge of Pictland.
-An Early Christian graveyard at Balnahanaid was found, as well as some upland occupations sites.
-Furthermore, there is evidence that Eilean Breaban, Dall North and Craggan Crannogs were occupied during this period but overall Loch Tay was not a major centre of Pictish activity.
+The loch appears to have been at the edge of Pictland.
+An Early Christian graveyard at Balnahanaid was found, as well as some upland occupation sites.
+Furthermore, there is evidence that Eilean Breaban, Dall North and Craggan Crannogs were occupied during this period, but overall Loch Tay was not a major centre of Pictish activity.

 Medieval

-In the Early Medieval period people began to cultivate the higher elevations of the hills around the loch.
-The Macnabs, the Menzies, the Drummonds, the Napiers, the Haldanes, the MacGregors and the Robertsons of Carwhin and Strowan all owned land around the loch but little remains of their possible castles/manoors.
+In the early medieval period people began to cultivate the higher elevations of the hills around the loch.
+The Macnabs, the Menzies, the Drummonds, the Napiers, the Haldanes, the MacGregors and the Robertsons of Carwhin and Strowan all owned land around the loch but little remains of their possible castles/manors.
 Most of the surviving lordly residences are associated with the Glenorchy Campbells, who grew in power and influence during the 15th and early 16th centuries, specifically those at Lawers, Carwhin and Edramucky.

 Post-medieval and modern

-The Campbells would hold most of the land in the area from around the 1600s to the late 1800s, when they began to sell off the land.
+The Campbells held most of the land in the area from around the 1600s to the late 1800s, when they began to sell off the land.
 Though before doing so they undertook clearances of the residents.
 It is estimated that two-thirds of the population was removed from around the loch.
 The National Trust for Scotland would buy a significant amount of the land in the 1950s to become the largest landowner in the area.

+From 1882 to 1939 the Loch Tay Steamboat Company and then the Caledonian Steam Packet Company provided a passenger and cargo service on the loch with 5 steamers.

 Scottish Crannog Centre

 More than 20 crannogs have been identified in Loch Tay.
-The Scottish Crannog Centre. is an open-air museum on the south of Loch Tay and has a reconstructed crannog, which was built between 1994 and 1997.
+The Scottish Crannog Centre is an open-air museum on the south of Loch Tay and has a reconstructed crannog, built between 1994 and 1997.
 The recreated Iron Age roundhouse was destroyed by fire in 2021.
 The museum is raising money for its repair.

 Geography

-Ben Lawers on its north shore is, at 1214 m, the tenth-highest mountain in the British Isles, and is the highest peak in a group of seven munros.
+Ben Lawers, on the north shore of the loch is, at 1214 m, the tenth-highest mountain in the British Isles, and is the highest peak in a group of seven munros.

 Killin at the head of the loch, and Kenmore at the outflow of the River Tay, are the main settlements on the lochside today.
 The smaller settlements of Acharn, Ardeonaig and Ardtalnaig are located on the south side of the loch whilst Fearnan and Lawers are on the north side.
 The loch is fed by the rivers Dochart and Lochay at its head and numerous smaller streams.